 Buying foreclosure properties is not all that it's cracked up to be.
 Buyers are often under the mistaken impression financially distressed Real Estate can be purchased at prices significantly below fair market value.
 While that may be the case in the US where foreclosure laws are substantially different than in Canada, here you can typically expect to pay no less than 5% below market value, due mainly to the additional protections afforded to property owners under foreclosure laws in Canada.

 The process of foreclosure begins with the lender filing a "petition for foreclosure" asking the courts for a hearing to commence the foreclosure process in order to dispose of the property put up as security.
 The owner of the property, or borrower in default, has 21 days to respond to the petition after receiving the notice of the hearing required to be provided to them by the petitioner, after which a hearing will scheduled for the issuance of an "order NISI".
-This court order typically gives the owner about 6 month to either refinance or sell their property, the redemption period.
-As of recently, it also often simultaneously provides for an order for conduct of sale to be granted, which gives the bank the right to list the property for sale at a certain price, and at a given rate of commission, if the respondent borrower fails to solve the issue during the redemption period.
+This court order typically gives the owner about 6 month to either refinance or sell their property - the redemption period.
+As of recently, it also often simultaneously provides for an order for conduct of sale to be granted, which gives the bank the right to list the property for sale at a certain price, and at a given rate of commission, if the respondent borrower fails to solve the issue within the redemption period.

 In many cases the respondent (property owner) is not in a position to obtain financing elsewhere during the redemption period due to the credit and insolvency issues that have put them into foreclosure in the first place; often leaving the disposition of their property as their only option.
 The owner may also not have enough equity in their property to sell it either, with all the accumulated arrears, Real Estate commissions, and legal fees incurred by the bank, which are all the responsibility of the owner, in which case the process move to the next stage, the court ordered sale.

 It is at this stage that the property enters the market as a foreclosure or distressed sale.
-Owners tend to be co-operative here in hopes of minimizing any potential shortfall of capital after the discharge of the mortgage, principle, accrued interest, and fees at the time of completion, as they will still be responsible for this deficiency.
+Owners tend to be co-operative here in hopes of minimizing any potential shortfall of capital after the discharge of the mortgage liability, principle, accrued interest, and fees at the time of completion, as they will still be responsible for this deficiency.
 In some cases the owner knows the shortfall will be excessive and result in bankruptcy and insolvency.
 In these cases the chances of an uncooperative owner will be greater.

-Signs of damage to the home, a deliberate mess left behind, or difficulties in scheduling viewing appointments are typical signs of an uncooperative owner that should be well noted by anyone considering acquiring such a property through a court process because the banks will typically insist that an amendment be included in any contract to acquire foreclosure property that provides, among many other things, that the buyer will take responsibility for the condition of the property on completion.
+Signs of damage to the home, a deliberate mess left behind, or difficulties in scheduling viewing appointments are typical signs of an uncooperative owner that should be well noted by anyone considering acquiring such a property through a court process because the banks will typically insist an amendment be included (Schedule A) in any contract to acquire foreclosure property that provides, among many other things, that the buyer will take responsibility for the condition of the property on completion.
 This is done since the lender does not have much control over what the current owner does there while still in possession.
 This deviation from the standard practice of holding the seller responsible for the condition of the property on completion often contributes to impacting the value of properties sold under foreclosure to the downside.

 A contract to purchase a property under foreclosure is typically submitted to the lender in charge of selling the property.
 It can contain conditions in favor of the buyer, will typically contain the aforementioned Schedule A, which should be studied carefully, and will also contain a condition in favor of the seller / lender, that the contract is subject to approval by the courts.
 Except in rare instances, all buyer conditions must be removed before the lender will schedule a court hearing for approval of the contract.